aczutro/download-server/README.md

 that communicates directly with the server via direct messaging) and module `ytconnector` (an interface to the `yt-dlp` backend the server uses to perform downloads).

+### Version 1.1

+#### Non-breaking

+Downloaded files now timestamped with the download time instead of the source's upload time.